Galettes Bretonnes (Savoury Pancakes)

 About this recipe

-I grew up eating these savoury pancakes at home more than in “crêperies”.
+I didn’t grew up North, but we did eat these savoury pancakes at home more than in crêperies.
 Saturday lunches with the kitchen smelling of buckwheat and butter, and always the same filling: ham, Emmental, egg.
+My mother made them without any fuss and without a recipe, the way you do when something is just part of your normal week.
 These days I use vegetarian ham, but I still cook the egg the same way, cracked straight onto the galette as it finishes in the pan, the white just set and the yolk still soft.

-People like to say the traditional square buckwheat pancakes, with a golden yolk shining in the middle, mirrors the Breton flag: black, white, and gold, waving in the wind off Saint-Malo.
-I cannot swear it is true, but I happily believe it.
+People like to say the traditional square galette, with a golden yolk shining in the middle, mirrors the Breton flag: black, white, and gold.
+I can’t swear that’s true, but I happily believe it!

 Galette vs crêpe, what is actually the difference?

-Crêpes and galettes are cousins who grew up in different corners of Brittany.
-A crêpe is made with wheat flour, milk, and eggs, delicate and lacy, and usually served sweet with sugar and lemon, melted chocolate, or flambéed Grand Marnier for crêpes Suzette.
+They come from the same region but they’re really not the same thing.
+A crêpe is made with wheat flour, milk, and eggs, delicate and lacy, and usually served sweet, or flambéed Grand Marnier for crêpes Suzette.
 You find them everywhere in France.

-The batter itself is simple: buckwheat flour, water, salt, sometimes an egg.
-It needs time to rest, and that is non‑negotiable.
-Resting lets the flour hydrate fully and the batter relax, so it spreads thinly, colours evenly, and cooks into a galette with the right texture.
+The batter itself is simple and it needs time to rest.
+Resting lets the flour hydrate fully and the batter relax, so it spreads thinly, colours evenly, and cooks into a galette with the right texture and those lacy, slightly crisp edges.
+An hour minimum, but if you can leave it overnight in the fridge, that’s even better.

-Once you have the basic breton galette recipe nailed, savoury fillings are endless: smoked salmon and crème fraîche, goat cheese and walnuts, mushrooms with thyme.
-But start with the classic.
-Ham, cheese, egg, folded into a neat square.
-It has lasted a century in Brittany for a reason.
+Once you’ve got the basic breton galette recipe nailed, the pancake fillings are endless.
+Smoked salmon and crème fraîche, goat’s cheese and walnuts, mushrooms with thyme, spinach and a fried egg.
+But start with the classic: ham, cheese, egg, folded into a neat square.
+It has lasted this long in Brittany for a reason!

 Share your feedback and spread the love!